Yarra Plenty Regional Library

 Yarra Plenty Regional Library (YPRL) provides a public library service to the local government municipalities of the City of Banyule, Shire of Nillumbik and City of Whittlesea in the northeast of Melbourne Australia and located on the lands of the Woiworung.
 It is an independent legal entity with an executive management team which is responsible for day-to-day operations of the organisation.
 It is managed by the Yarra Plenty Regional Library Board made of two representatives (councillors) of the three municipalities that constitute the service.
 Its role is to set the policy and direction for the regional library service.
-The library service covers an area of 988.4 km² including metropolitan, urban fringe and rural populations.
-The organisation is administered from its Library Support Services (LSS) located at Daniher Drive, Sth Morang.YPRL also provides computer services to Murrindindi Library Service, including full access to the library's database.
+The library service covers an area of 988.4 km2 including metropolitan, urban fringe and rural populations.
+The organisation is administered from its Library Support Services (LSS) located at Daniher Drive, Sth Morang.

-Service delivery is provided through nine branch libraries located at Greensborough, Eltham, Ivanhoe, Lalor, Mill Park, Rosanna, Thomastown, Watsonia and Whittlesea.
-Two mobile libraries provide services including a specially designed vehicle that visits institutions for those residents unable to visit a library.
+Service delivery is provided through branch libraries located at Greensborough, Eltham, Ivanhoe, Lalor, Mernda, Mill Park, Thomastown, Watsonia and Whittlesea, one pop-up location and four Click & Collect Services.
+Two mobile libraries provide services including a specially designed vehicle that visits institutions for those residents unable to visit a library.The redevelopment of Rosanna Library is scheduled to finish by the end of 2025.

 In 2017 there were 115,000 members constituting 31 per cent of a population of nearly 400,000 people across the three municipalities.
 It had 155 staff and issued 3.6 million loans that year.

 History

 Library services operated for many years throughout the region, including in the old Shire offices in Heidelberg and in the town hall building at Ivanhoe before the Free Library Service Board was established.
 The history of public library service in the City of Heidelberg dates back to 1899.
 As early as 1883 Whittlesea Shire residents were lobbying for a library.
 The Heidelberg Library Association joined the Board in 1951 and the Heidelberg City Library developed.
 Heidelberg City Library operated the first bookmobile in Victoria in 1954.
 Heidelberg City Library became Heidelberg Regional Library in 1965 following the City of Heidelberg's agreement with the former Shire of Eltham and the Shire of Diamond Valley The Shire of Eltham was represented by Councilors Charice Pelling and John Lewis.
 In December 1976 the Shire of Whittlesea formerly became a member of the Heidelberg Regional Library Service.
+A books on wheels program was first established out of Rosanna Library in 1977 when volunteers delivered books to housebound people.